winton/captcha/README.markdown

 -----

 * Batch generate captchas
-* Use ciphered filenames (no need to store filename/captcha code pairs)
+* Use ciphered filenames (no need to store filename/captcha pairs)
-* Captchas refresh automatically
 * Easy configuration
   * Number of captchas
   * Period for captcha refresh